What To See and Do

 Admission to our Museum and Exhibits includes the following:

-- The Sea Pocket Touch Tank Aquarium offers visitors – especially young people -- a chance to become very familiar with the creatures of Cape Ann’s coastal habitats.
+- The brand new Sea Pocket Aquarium offers visitors – especially young people -- a chance to become very familiar with the creatures of Cape Ann’s coastal and marine habitats.
 Fishermen and divers routinely offer new specimens for our tanks.
-Educators and interns are there to help you touch and learn about the animals and their habitats.
+Educators and interns are there to help you touch and learn about the animals, their habitats and their connection to Gloucester.
 CLOSED FOR THE SEASON

-- Our Marine Research Laboratory, adjacent to the Aquarium, is used in our educational programming as well as by high school and college students to grow specimens and conduct marine research.
+- Our Marine Research Laboratory or Wet Lab, adjacent to the Aquarium, is used in our educational programming as well as by high school and college students to grow specimens and conduct marine research.
 Check out the lab during our Drop-in Programs and Special Events.
 CLOSED FOR THE SEASON

 - The Stellwagen Bank National Marine Sanctuary Exhibit is an extraordinary interactive exhibit that describes and provides images, video, audio and real-time data access to an amazing narrative of its marine life and unique features.
 Gloucester is the northern gateway to this 842 square mile marine plateau between Cape Ann and Cape Cod.